-The Australian Federal Police (AFP) recently published the report International Engagement 2020 and Beyond, which is the cornerstone of a strategy to protect Australia’s national security from transnational serious and organised crime and terrorism into the future.
+In 2017 the Australian Federal Police (AFP) published the report International Engagement 2020 and Beyond, which is the cornerstone of a strategy to protect Australia’s national security from transnational serious and organised crime and terrorism into the future.

 International engagement is activity undertaken with foreign governments and foreign law enforcement partners to protect a country’s national interests.

 Why is international engagement important for Australia?